Raspberry Pi driver for the REXYGEN system

 • RPI – Raspberry Pi GPIO, PiFace Digital expansion board

-• UNP – UniPi expansion board
+• UNP – Unipi expansion board

 • PGN – Pigeon PLCs

-The above mentioned parameters of the IODRV function block are configured in REXYGEN Studio program.
+The above mentioned parameters of the IODRV function block are configured in REXYGEN Studioprogram.
 The configuration dialog is shown also in Fig. 2.1.

 2.2 Connecting the inputs and outputs in the control algorithm